obinna-ofomah/Google_Sheet_to_S3/README.md

 ---
 ## Project Activities
-- Install the required python libraries and Google APIs
+- 🔨 Install the required python libraries and Google APIs
-- Connect Google sheet to Python using the APIs
+- 🌏 Connect Google sheet to Python using the APIs
-- Export sheet to pandas DataFrame
+- 📖Export sheet to pandas DataFrame
-- Format the Headers or Columns by - remove the leading and trailing spaces in each column, and replace the inner space with an underscore ('_')
+- 📓Format the Headers or Columns by - remove the leading and trailing spaces in each column, and replace the inner space with an underscore ('_')
-- Provision an S3 Bucket using Terraform
+- 🔧Provision an S3 Bucket using Terraform
-- Authenticate the IAM User using the Boto3 Library
+- 💂Authenticate the IAM User using the Boto3 Library
-- Covert file to Parquet and Write same S3 Bucket using the Awswrangler library
+- 🪣Covert file to Parquet and Write same to S3 Bucket using the Awswrangler library
+- 🧰Package the Application

 ---